 - Day to day life with Nimble Storage

 It’s great to be able to stand up with one of our customers and discuss a true end-to-end storage project, especially discussing not just successes, but the failures (and lessons learned) while moving through the milestones.

 There are also other very strong sessions such as Frank Denneman discussing server-side flash (and his home-hacking Ikea furniture into rack equipment(!), VMware vCloud Automation Center, VMware NSX, and the IT team from LEGO presenting their data centre relocation project.

-Attendance at the London VMUG is free, but you must pre-register here.
+Attendance at the London VMUG is free.